roomacarthur/seastainability/README.md

 ### Bugs & Fixes:

 - ~~On mobile View the Border top for nav items doesn't fit 100% of screen width.~~ _fixed_
-  - _Adjusted width of the li witin the mobile menu to 100vw, this moved the border-top to fill 100% of the screen._
+  - _Adjusted width of the li within the mobile menu to 100vw, this moved the border-top to fill 100% of the screen._
 - ~~Screen sizes smaller than 250px ourmission.html images are off center.~~ _fixed_
   - _Adjusted div width, to allow for snugger fit on page centering up all content._
 - upon validating ourmission.html the following errors where found.
   - [Error 1](https://github.com/roomacarthur/seastainability/blob/main/assets/testing-images/ourmission-error1.png) _fixed_
   - [Error 2](https://github.com/roomacarthur/seastainability/blob/main/assets/testing-images/ourmission-error2.png) _fixed_
 - ~~index.html content is squeezed when viewing on small laptop(1280 x 720).~~ _fixed_ [Evidence](https://github.com/roomacarthur/seastainability/blob/main/assets/testing-images/smalllaptopscreen-homepage-error.png)
-  - _fixed by adding aditional columns to CSS grid as a buffer._
+  - _fixed by adding additional columns to CSS grid as a buffer._
 - In mobile view on Apple Devices the contact form submit and clear buttons load in an ios default style.
   - _fixed with -webkit- call in CSS._
 - In mobile view ourmission.html images within .content div's will not center without !important tag.
-  - _Direct decendant targeting, still has issues without !important tag._
+  - _Direct descendant targeting, still has issues without !important tag._

 ## Deployment: